 "Where are you from?"
 Summer Video Contest

-We invite you to submit short video clips that answer the broad question, "Where Are You From?"
+We invite your submissions of short video clips that answer the broad question, "Where are you from?"
 The Orientation staff will select the top 10 clips that are submitted and include them in a portion of the Orientation program.

 Please pay attention to the following criteria